Stem, Inc. Signs California State University Dominguez Hills for Intelligent Energy Storage Services | Business Wire

 and operate the largest digitally connected energy storage network for

 our customers.
-Our world class analytics optimize the value of
+Our world class analytics optimise the value of

 customer’s energy assets and facilitate their participation in energy